NochexDevTeam/Woocommerce-API-Widget/readme.md

 = 3.4 =

-- Minor update to remove unused functions and scripts, and tested up-to
+- Minor update to remove unused functions and scripts, and tested up-to latest version

 = 3.3 =